pagkly/Zed/Investopedia3/Economic Moat Definition.md

 This is important not only to the company's bottom line but also to potential investors seeking to maximize their portfolios by including companies that will maintain their performance edge.
 By establishing a defensible competitive advantage a company can fashion a wide enough economic moat that effectively curbs competition within their industry.
 Essentially, the wider the economic moat, the larger and more sustainable the competitive advantage of a firm.

-An intangible asset, such as a company crafting a well-known brand name (Nike), [pricing power](https://www.investopedia.com/terms/p/pricingpower.asp) edge (Apple), cost advantages (Walmart), making it costly for customers to switch products (cell phone companies), [efficient scale](https://www.investopedia.com/terms/m/minimum_efficiency_scale.asp), and [network effects](https://www.investopedia.com/terms/n/network-effect.asp) are all advantages that businesses can utilize to create a [wide economic moat](https://www.investopedia.com/terms/w/wide-economic-moat.asp).
+An intangible asset, such as a company crafting a well-known brand name (Nike), [[pricing power]](https://www.investopedia.com/terms/p/pricingpower.asp) edge (Apple), cost advantages (Walmart), making it costly for customers to switch products (cell phone companies), [[efficient scale]](https://www.investopedia.com/terms/m/minimum_efficiency_scale.asp), and [[network effects]](https://www.investopedia.com/terms/n/network-effect.asp) are all advantages that businesses can utilize to create a [[wide economic moat]](https://www.investopedia.com/terms/w/wide-economic-moat.asp).

 The most obvious financial characteristics that companies with a wide economic moat have is that they usually generate large amounts of free cash flow and have a track record of strong returns.